Create a Website Account - Manage notification subscriptions, save form progress and more.

 Accessory structures must meet the minimum setback requirements for accessory structures according the zoning classification of the property (refer to FAQ Question #1 to determine a property zoning designation) In general, accessory structures cannot be located within the front yard setback of a property or between the principle structure and the front property line.
 In most instances, accessory structures can be placed as close as three feet to an interior side property line and rear property line.
 In cases of a corner lot, structures must be placed a minimum of 15 feet from the street side yard property line.
 Accessory structures cannot exceed 18 feet in height and must remain subordinate in overall size to a principle structure (e.g., residential dwelling).

-All suspected zoning violations can be reported to the Council Bluffs Community Development Department via phone (712) 890-5350 or in person at 209 Pearl St (lower level of City Hall.)
+All suspected zoning violations can be reported to the Council Bluffs Community Development Department via phone (712) 890-5360 or via email to [email protected].

 All rezoning requests are decided upon by the City Council after review and recommendation by the City Planning Commission.
 As part of the rezoning process, the City Council must consider several important factors when making their decision including, but not limited to, minimum lot size, surrounding land uses, consistency with the Council Bluffs Comprehensive Plan and the availability of utilities to service the subject property.
 For more information on rezoning a parcel of land, please contact the Council Bluffs Community Development Department at (712) 890-5350.